Rethinking the onsite experience? It’s time to say goodbye to the “office”

 • Work with others toward a bigger goal

-To transform the workplace, companies have to dive deeper into human psychology and adopt a human-centric design.
+To transform the workplace, companies must dive deeper into human psychology and adopt a human-centric design.
 How does the human brain work?
 What fuels creativity?
 What is the impact of good health?
 What is the best environment to create new ideas?
 The answers to these questions will determine the best way to create a space where employees can be happy, healthy, innovative, and successful in the long term.

 The conventional way of working is long gone

 There is no longer a conventional way to work.
 Employees now work in different time zones, use new technologies, and have new workflows.
 But the future of work is still ambiguous and many employees feel left in the dark about where it’s headed.
 More than 40% say they’ve yet to hear about any vision from their organizations.
-Workplace leaders need to communicate clearly and often as they shift the workplace to these new creative studios and hybrid hubs.
-Whether companies are implementing hot desks or designing laptop-free stations, it falls on workplace leaders to communicate that change by better branding the purpose of their space.
-Here are a few examples:
+Workplace leaders must communicate clearly and often as they shift the workplace to these new creative studios and hybrid hubs.

 • The resting corner